Number theory: Diophantine geometry

 The rephrasing of questions on equations in terms of points on curves is felicitous.
 The finiteness or not of the number of rational or integer points on an algebraic curve (that is, rational or integer solutions to an equation $f(x,y)=0$, where $f$ is a polynomial in two variables) depends crucially on the genus of the curve.
 A major achievement of this approach is Wiles's proof of Fermat's Last Theorem, for which other geometrical notions are just as crucial.

 There is also the closely linked area of Diophantine approximations: given a number $x$, determine how well it can be approximated by rational numbers.
 One seeks approximations that are good relative to the amount of space required to write the rational number: call $a/q$ (with $\gcd(a,q)=1$) a good approximation to $x$ if $|x-a/q|<\frac{1}{q^c}$, where $c$ is large.
 This question is of special interest if $x$ is an algebraic number.
 If $x$ cannot be approximated well, then some equations do not have integer or rational solutions.
 Moreover, several concepts (especially that of height) are critical both in Diophantine geometry and in the study of Diophantine approximations.
 This question is also of special interest in transcendental number theory: if a number can be approximated better than any algebraic number, then it is a transcendental number.
 It is by this argument that π and e have been shown to be transcendental.

 Diophantine geometry should not be confused with the geometry of numbers, which is a collection of graphical methods for answering certain questions in algebraic number theory.
-Arithmetic geometry is a contemporary term for the same domain covered by Diophantine geometry, particularly when one wishes to emphasize the connections to modern algebraic geometry (for example, in Faltings's theorem) rather than to techniques in Diophantine approximations.
+Arithmetic geometry is a contemporary term for the same domain covered by Diophantine geometry, particularly when one wishes to emphasize the connections to modern algebraic geometry (for example, in Faltings' theorem) rather than to techniques in Diophantine approximations.